 What does it take to make a good design and a great piece of art?
 A color palette!
-Here’s how to use a color palette to make your own custom art.
+Here are some fun and easy acrylic paint art ideas and how to use a color palette to make your own custom art.

 Have you ever wondered what people do with all those pretty color palettes you see on Pinterest?
-Last week I shared some of my favorite ways to use color palettes (other than just drooling over them) and today I want to show you how easy it is to make a custom art project based on your favorite color palette.
+Last week I shared some of my favorite ways to use color palettes (other than just drooling over them) and today I want to show you how easy it is to make abstract paintings based on your favorite color palette.

 Psst.
 I’ve got a little secret for you.
 You know what it takes to make a good design and a great piece of art?
 A color palette!